4 Tips to Overcome Change Order Management Risks with ProjectPro

 When it comes to construction projects, it is not always possible to take things forward as planned.
-It can be building codes, design changes, additional requirements of the project owners, unforeseen site conditions, and even a Pandemic, and all of these need contractors to be highly adaptable.
+It can be building codes, design changes, additional requirements of the project owners, unforeseen site conditions, and even the pandemic.
+So contractors need to be highly adaptable.

 However, leading a successful construction business is all about effective change order management which in construction language is also called addenda or change directives.
 It just defines the agreement between both the parties involved with the project to agree with necessary changes that are made to the original scope of work.